Do you know of someone who should be acknowledged in one our 6 categories?

 Bruce was an accomplished jazz musician who entertained for over 60 years.
 He played in many jazz groups.
 The Bruce Ker Trio (inducted in 2011) entertained at functions all through Eastern Ontario.
 When he was just 20 years old, jazz great Oscar Peterson highly complimented Bruce on his performance.
 Bruce is an accomplished jazz musician who has entertained for over 60 years.

 Judy was a music teacher at Brockville Collegiate for 35 years.
 An accomplished musician herself, she led the BCI Bands to multiple wins at the Lions Music Festival.
-She was the inspiration for many young students to pursue musical careers, including: Todd Noel, Christopher Coyea (inducted in 2009) and Christopher Trussell.
-Judy continues to share her time and talent as the Chair of the Brockville Lions Music Festival.
+She was the inspiration for many young students to pursue musical careers, including: Todd Noel (inducted in 2020), Christopher Coyea (inducted in 2009) and Christopher Trussell.
+Judy continues to share her time and talent as the Chair of the Brockville Music Festival.

 Since moving to Brockville, Bob has been instrumental in raising the bar – the sound bar – for many productions at the Brockville Arts Centre.
 He unselfishly helps all of the amateur groups create a better sound quality for their productions.
 Professionally, his sound company has produced shows for Céline Dion, Cirque de Soleil and more.